Save £40 on your first weight loss consultation with code START40. From £59.99. Terms and conditions apply.

 For more information, read our article on switching treatments.

-Wegovy pill side effects
+Wegovy tablet side effects

-• Feeling and being sick
+• Feeling sick (nausea)

 • Diarrhoea